binahinnovation/haamannetwork/KNOWLEDGE_BASE.md

 ---

-This knowledge base serves as a comprehensive reference for understanding, maintaining, and extending the Haaman Network platform.
+This knowledge base serves as a comprehensive reference for understanding, maintaining, and extending the ArabNetwork platform.
 It should be updated as new features are added or architectural changes are made.